MARKET REPORT

 Spain Needs Overseas Buyers

 Whether you look at transaction numbers or market share it’s clear international buyers are an important part of the overall Spanish Property Market.
 For the three years prior to the pandemic the number of overseas buyers had topped 100,000 with an annual average of 102,000.
-Even allowing for a drop of several thousand in the second half of 2024 compared to the first half the overseas sector is entering 2025 with 30%+ more transaction numbers than pre-pandemic.
-In contrast, the domestic sector shows an increase of barely 20% over the same period.
+With the record-breaking 2024 figures confirmed, the market in 2025 moves forward with 37% more transactions than pre-pandemic.
+In contrast, the domestic sector shows an increase of 26% over the same period so although that sector is showing growth it’s been at a much slower rate.

-We now know that there were 69,412 international buyers in Spain between January and June 2024. equivalent to 20.4% of the total Spanish market.
-But it’s not just the numbers and market share that give overseas buyers a prominent place in the property market, it what they spend and we have to dig deeper into the statistics to get to the important figures.
+We now know that there were 139,102 international buyers in Spain in 2024. equivalent to 20% of the total Spanish market.
+But it’s not just the numbers and market share that give overseas buyers a prominent place in the property market, it what they spend and we have to dig deeper into the statistics to get to those figures.

 In total, there were 131,388 foreign buyers in Spain during the year, equivalent to 20.9% market share.